GabrielAlmeidaFlores/AWS-Certified-Associate/Virtual Private Cloud (VPC)/README.md

 Security group basics:

-- You can assign a security group only to resources created in the same VPC as the security group.
-You can assign multiple security groups to a resource.
+- **VPC and Resource Association**: You can assign a security group only to resources created within the same VPC as the security group.
+Additionally, a resource can have multiple security groups assigned to it.

-- Security groups are stateful.
-For example, if you send a request from an instance, the response traffic for that request is allowed to reach the instance regardless of the inbound security group rules.
-Responses to allowed inbound traffic are allowed to leave the instance, regardless of the outbound rules.
+- **Stateful Nature of Security Groups**: Security groups are stateful, meaning that response traffic is automatically allowed regardless of explicit rules.
+For instance, if an instance sends a request, the response traffic is permitted to reach the instance even if there are no inbound rules allowing it.
+Similarly, responses to allowed inbound traffic are permitted to leave the instance, regardless of outbound rules.

-- You can configure security groups to include rules that explicitly allow specific types of traffic, but they do not support rules to explicitly deny traffic; any traffic not explicitly allowed is automatically denied by default.
+- **Allow Rules Only**: You can configure security groups to include rules that explicitly allow specific types of traffic.
+However, security groups do not support rules for explicitly denying traffic; any traffic not explicitly allowed is automatically denied by default.

-- When you first create a security group, it has no inbound rules.
-Therefore, no inbound traffic is allowed until you add inbound rules to the security group.
+- **Default Inbound Rule**: When you first create a security group, it has no inbound rules.
+As a result, no inbound traffic is allowed until you manually add inbound rules.

-- When you first create a security group, it has an outbound rule that allows all outbound traffic from the resource.
-You can remove the rule and add outbound rules that allow specific outbound traffic only.
-If your security group has no outbound rules, no outbound traffic is allowed.
+- **Default Outbound Rules**: A newly created security group includes a default outbound rule that allows all outbound traffic from the resource.
+You can modify this by removing the default rule and adding specific outbound rules.
+If there are no outbound rules, all outbound traffic is denied.

-- When you associate multiple security groups with a resource, the rules from each security group are aggregated to form a single set of rules that are used to determine whether to allow access.
+- **Aggregation of Rules**: When multiple security groups are associated with a resource, the rules from each group are aggregated into a single set.
+This combined set of rules determines whether to allow or deny traffic to and from the resource.